FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 Yet in practice, in all products out there, it is not?
 So what's going on?
 Well, what you see above is ideal Masks while Photoshop can not generate them in this quality.
-We'll talk more on those pitfalls and strange behavior of classic Luminosity Masks (Their generation) in the next writing.
+We'll talk more on those pitfalls and strange behaviour of classic Luminosity Masks (Their generation) in the next writing.

 # Summary
-Now we understood what Luminosity Masks really are,  the actual operations and math behind them.
+Now we understood what Luminosity Masks really are, the actual operations and Math behind them.
 We have shown the Luminosity Mask generation is no more than the most simple operation on grayscale image - Apply LUT / Pixel Wise Mapping.
 What we saw is that there 2 main approaches for Luminosity Masks in Photoshop.
 While one gives the most flexibility and efficiency (Curve Tool) it lacks with quality and the other which generates smooth masks (Calculation Tool) has speed issues when trying to generate complex masks.
 How can we solve those?